Psychiatry Residency Details | Jersey Shore University Medical Center

 • Outpatient Family Medicine - 1 month

-PGY2 - focuses on specialty rotations as well as community based psychiatric experiences.
-Time will be spent on each of the following: Inpatient, Consultation-Liaison, Child psychiatry, forensic programs, Substance Use Disorders, and the Veterans Administration.
+PGY2 - Education focuses on acquiring the skills to become a psychiatrist.
+Residents will rotate through specialty rotations, as well as community based psychiatric experiences.
+Time will be spent on each of the following: Inpatient Psychiatry, Neuromodulation, Consultation-Liaison Psychiatry, Child and Adolescent Psychiatry, Ocean County Prosecutor's Office, Sleep Medicine Clinic, and at a Veterans Administration Hospital.

 • Inpatient Psychiatry -2 months

-PGY3 - focuses on Outpatient Psychiatry in the Hackensack Meridian Health Network of Locations, looking at all aspects of Outpatient Psychiatry (Adult, Child and Adolescent, Geriatric and Addiction Psychiatry).
+PGY3 - Instruction focuses on Outpatient Psychiatry in the Hackensack Meridian Health Network.
+Residents will be involved in all aspects of Outpatient Psychiatry (Addiction, Adult, Child and Adolescent, Geriatric, Psychotherapy, and Women’s Mental Health).

 • Child & Adolescent Psychiatry - HOPE Tower/61 Davis